-Sherline Products' rotary table is 4" (100mm) in diameter and has been designed to be used in conjunction with their vertical mills; however, it can be easily adapted to any equipment where size and configuration would make it useful.
+Sherline Products' rotary table is 4" (100mm) in diameter and has been designed to be used in conjunction with our vertical mills; however, it can be easily adapted to any equipment where size and configuration would make it useful.
 It has a worm ratio of 72-1 making one revolution of the handwheel 5° of table movement.
 The table has been engraved with 5° lines identified every 15°, and the handwheel has 50 graduations making each graduation 1/10° allowing a circle to be divided into 3600 parts without interpolating.
-The table can be locked by tightening set screw ref. #24 of the exploded view.
+The table can be locked by tightening a set screw.
+(Reference number 24 in the exploded view at the end of this page.)

-The T-slots accept Sherline 10-32 T-nuts (P/N 3056 or 4025).
+The T-slots accept Sherline 10-32 T-Nuts (P/N 3056 or 4025).
 The weight of the rotary table is 7 pounds and it stands 2" (50mm) high; it has been built of bar stock steel.

-Optional Sherline right angle attachment (P/N 3701).
+A set of hold-down clamps (P/N 3058) is provided with the chuck to mount it to the mill or lathe table.